LannyRipple/cats-examples/README.md

 # Scala Cats and You

-A discussion of Typeclasses, Higher-kinded Types, and pointers about when they can be useful in code.
+A discussion of Typeclasses, Higher-kinded Types, and examples of when they can be useful in code.

 ## How to use this repository

 Suggested reading order.
-See Index.scala and use Intellij "Goto declaration".
+Documents found in `src/main/scala/net/sfdc/ljr/`.

 | Topic | Type |
 |---|---|